GilgusMaximus/freetube-subscription-converter/README.md

 I do not take responsibility if an error occurs and your subscriptions are lost.

 # Usage
-`./ft-sub-converter-win.exe './path/to/old/file/subscriptions.db' -np './path/to/new/file/profiles.db' -t`
+`./ft-sub-converter-win.exe -op './path/to/old/file/subscriptions.db' -np './path/to/new/file/profiles.db' -t`

 The first two arguments `-op` and `-np` point towards the two files, and **must** be in this order.